-In layman terms, a “block chain” (or blockchain) is a technology concept that enables transactions between one or more entities who don’t inherently trust each other.
-It does this without requiring a central authority to assert trust and as a bonus, it also allows for a complete history of transactions to be traced back to the source at any point of time.
+In layman terms, a “blockchain” (or blockchain) is a technology concept that enables transactions between one or more entities who don’t inherently trust each other.
+It does this without requiring a central authority to assert trust and as a bonus, it also allows for a complete history of transactions to be traced back to the source at any point in time.

-The example above relates to how “digital currency” can be used as an application leveraging block chains.
-Indeed, this is what bitcoin is all about (Satoshi Nakamoto’s now famous 2009 paper introduced this concept in its entirety on how block chains could be used as a replacement to the current flaws in our currency economy).
-While this concept was not new it gained a lot of popularity as it took a more novel approach to addressing known attacks compared to other solutions.
+The example above relates to how “digital currency” can be used as an application leveraging blockchains.
+Indeed, this is what bitcoin is all about (Satoshi Nakamoto’s now famous 2009 paper introduced this concept in its entirety on how blockchains could be used as a replacement to the current flaws in our currency economy).
+While this concept was not new it gained a lot of popularity as it took a more novel approach to address known attacks compared to other solutions.

 Given that “currency” was the first application of blockchain, a lot of people associate the core technology (blockchain) with a specific application of it (currency, aka bitcoin).

 However, the technology community understood the much wider applicability of this distributed trust system and since then, blockchains have been proposed, and indeed adopted in many other verticals that have similar issues of trust, verification, and traceability.

 This brief paper will talk about how blockchains can be effectively used in IoT Networks